straydogstudio/meta_reports/README.md

-Meta Reports &mdash; A meta data rails engine for creating reports that can export to multiple formats.
+Meta Reports &mdash; A rails report engine
 ===================================================

 This project rocks and uses MIT-LICENSE.
 Fu.